ryanpunwasi/ryanpunwasi/README.md

 - 👋 I’m Ryan
 - 🔍 I’m interested in computer science, software development, film, basketball, football, geopolitics, biology and investing
-- 🌱 I’m currently learning full-stack web development
+- 🌱 Currently learning: full-stack web development
 - 📬 You can reach me at @RyanPunwasi on Twitter

 <!---